-Hong Kong’s umbrella pro-democracy protest group the Civil Human Rights Front is facing a police investigation despite its years of cooperation with the force in organising peaceful mass marches.
-A former chief executive once even referred to its members as friends.
+Hong Kong’s umbrella pro-democracy protest coalition the Civil Human Rights Front announced its final shut down on Sunday.
+The decision to draw the curtain came after the city’s police chief said some protests it organised in recent years may have violated the national security law, even though the group had – for years – cooperated with the force in organising peaceful mass marches.
+A former chief executive once even referred to its members as “friends.”

-Police said in May that they wanted to quiz Front organisers about their alleged failure to register under the Societies Ordinance, and also sought details of past activities and funding sources.
+Back in May, police said that they wanted to quiz Front organisers about their alleged failure to register under the Societies Ordinance, and also sought details of past activities and funding sources.
 Dozens of its member groups quit as a result.
 Its last remaining spokesperson Figo Chan was sentenced to 18 months behind bars at the end of May, after admitting to offences related to the 2019 protests.

 By June, the CHRF announced this year’s annual July 1 pro-democracy march was be cancelled, adding that it was considering whether to disband.

-Applications by three other pro-democracy groups to hold July 1 demonstrations were struck down by police, with the demonstration banned for the second year in a year.
+Applications by three other pro-democracy groups to hold July 1 demonstrations were struck down by police, with the demonstration banned for the second year in a row.

 But current Chief Executive Carrie Lam, her predecessors and government spokespersons routinely over the years referred to demonstrations organised by the Front in press releases immediately after the events ended.
 HKFP reviewed these statements from 2003 until today to see how the government’s attitude changed.

 The Front was formed in 2002 to coordinate protests by a network of pro-democracy or social issues advocacy groups in the city.
 It held its first rally in December that year in response to the government’s proposal to pass a new national security law as required by Article 23 of the Basic Law.
 On July 1, 2003, some 500,000 people took part in a rally organised by the Front to protest against the bill.